Kitchen Divas

 Ingredients

-Ingredients to make pickles with horseradish on the table before making them.
+Ingredients to make horseradish pickles on a table in bowls before preparing.

-• Horseradish: This spicy root vegetable can be found prepared at your local grocery store.
-Make sure you don't get horseradish sauce which is more like mayonnaise.
+• Prepared Horseradish: This spicy root vegetable can be found prepared at your local grocery store.
+Make sure you don't get horseradish sauce, which is more like mayonnaise.

 • White Sugar: A little sweetness from the sugar balances all of the other flavors.